Peter Fryer: Staying Power

+His interests eventually led to him writing the substantial and influential book, Staying Power: The History of Black People in Britain (1984).
+This book discussed the long history of black people in Britain as well as the racist structures that were created by white British capitalists for their own economic benefit.
+It had a substantial section of notes and appendices.

+Subsequent publications on the same theme by Fryer include: Black People in the British Empire (1988), Aspects of British Black History (1993), The Politics of Windrush (1999), and Rhythms and Resistance (2000).

+Fryer received some criticism for being a white man writing a substantial work on black history.
+Some critics such as Ziggi Alexander came to feel mutual respect and value Fryer's contributions.

 Later life

-At the time of his death Fryer was working on a study of life in Mississippi in the 19th and 20th centuries, under the working title Behind the Blues.
+At the time of his death, Fryer was working on a study of life in Mississippi in the 19th and 20th centuries, under the working title Behind the Blues.
 He intended this book to rework black American history and hoped that it would be as influential as Staying Power had been.
 He had also just found out that he was to be honoured by the Hungarian government, in recognition of his "continuous support of the Hungarian revolution and freedom fight".

+He died on 31 October 2006, aged 79.

+Honours and legacy

 Fryer was posthumously awarded the Knight's Cross of the Order of Merit of the Republic of Hungary at a reception at the Hungarian Embassy in London.

+On 26 June 2023, a blue plaque (organised by the Nubian Jak Community Trust) was unveiled in Fryer's honour outside a former residence of his in Highgate, London.